Deep Learning Exploration with AI-Ready Datasets#

 3. Model Architecture Exploration (35%)#

-• Implementation and Justification (8%): Implements at least three deep learning architectures (e.g., FCN, CNN, RNN, U-Net).
+• Implementation and Justification (8%): Test canonical architectures, try at least three deep learning architectures (e.g., FCN, CNN, RNN, U-Net).
 Justifies architecture choice based on dataset and problem type.
+In the report, write out the network overall architectures with the dimensions, the choice of activation functions.

 • Parameter Tuning (8%): Explores hyperparameters (e.g., learning rate, number of layers, filter sizes) and documents experiments systematically.